Jamilnineteen91/Course-Database-Management-System/README.md

 ## Built With
-- Tkinter (built in python GUI library)
+- PyQt5 (python GUI library)
 - MySQL (backend database)
+- Qt Designer (designed front-end)

 ## What I learned

 - How to build an ERB
 - How to construct a GUI
-- How to convert a .py file to an .exe file
+- How to create a desktop application